What to Do If Shopify is Down?

 2. Clear Browser Cache & Cookies: Cached data can sometimes cause login and loading issues.
 Go to browser settings and clear the cached data.

-3. Try a Different Device or Browser: If Shopify works on another browser or device, the issue is likely on your browser.
+3. Try a Different Device or Browser: If Shopify works on another browser or device, the issue is likely with your browser.

 4. Check Firewall & Security Software: Sometimes, security settings like Firewalls or antivirus software can block Shopify access.
 Temporarily disable them and check if your store loads.